dvargas92495/roamjs-scripts/README.md

 ### init

 Generates a new repo for a new RoamJS extension.
 Please reach out before using this command, as its very opinionated towards my specific workflow at the moment.
+It supports the following argument:
+- `name` - The name of the RoamJS extension
+- `description` - The description of the RoamJS extension
+- `user` - The name of the github repo to create for the extension
+- `backend` - A boolean flag indicating whether or not to include backend resources for the extension.

+You could also add the following environment variables:
+- `GITHUB_TOKEN` - A personal access token from your GitHub account with permission to create repos.
+Set this if you want a github repo of the same name created in your account.
+- `ROAMJS_DEVELOPER_TOKEN` - The RoamJS token generated for you at [https://roamjs.com/services/developer](https://roamjs.com/services/developer).
+Set this if you want a GitHub action for publishing the extension to RoamJS created for you, as well as the token added as a secret to your repo.

 ### lambdas